 The art of instrumentation involves writing for different instruments taking particular playing techniques and limitations of instruments into account.
 The discipline orchestration additionally addresses how to sonically balance instruments.
 Instrumentation and orchestration are still developing today.

-Mikael Laurson and Mika Kuuskankare present musical CSPs in which melodic, harmonic and voice leading constraints are complemented by instrumentation constraints, and they are presenting solutions showing idiomatic instrumental writing.
+Mikael Laurson and Mika Kuuskankare present musical CSPs in which melodic, harmonic and voice-leading constraints are complemented by instrumentation constraints, and they are presenting solutions showing idiomatic instrumental writing.
 The authors discuss guitar and brass instrument fingering in two case studies.
 For example, writing music for the guitar in a way that is well playable requires instrument-typical considerations.
 Guitar music is performed on six strings – tuned in a particular way – on which only four left-hand fingers are placed.
 Furthermore, the fingers can only be stretched up to a certain amount and moving the fingers requires a certain amount of time.

 Conclusions